France-ioi/FIOI-editor/README.md

 ## TODO

-The code has been made by someone using as many bad practices as he could, everything should be recoded from scratch.
+The code has many bad practices, it should be fixed in many ways, or rewritten from scratch.